Investors to get taste of new China via Shenzhen trading link

 Finally, there is the simple question of how much foreigners will be willing to pay for these growth companies, some of which are dramatically overpriced compared with their peers.

-The average price-to-earnings ratio for the Shanghai Composite Index stood at 14.55 at the end of last week, compared with an average PE of 21.35 for NASDAQ and 31.38 for Shenzhen's all-share index.
+The average price-to-earnings ratio for the Shanghai Composite Index stood at 14.55 at the end of last week, compared with an average PE of 21.35 for NASDAQ and 31.38 for Shenzhen's all-share index .SZSA.
 ChiNext's PE was a staggering 59.85.

-"It's a very exciting opportunity, but investors will be torn," said Francis Cheung, head of China-HK strategy at broker CLSA in Hong Kong.
+"It's a very exciting opportunity, but investors will be torn," said Francis Cheung, head of China-HK strategy at asset manager CLSA in Hong Kong.

 (Additional reporting by Jake Spring in SINGAPORE; Michelle Chen in HONG KONG and by the Shanghai Newsroom; Editing by Lisa Jucca and Alex Richardson)